federicosilvestri/ase-GoOutSafe-s4/TESTS.md

             and set it as class properties
         '''
         from gooutsafe.models import restaurant
-        self.restaurant = restaurant
+        cls.restaurant = restaurant

     def test_restaurant(self):
         rest = self.restaurant.Restaurant()
         # test it
 ```

-In this way we fix the issue by
-executing the Flask initialization code in the setUp method, that is executed before all
+In this way we fix the issue by executing the Flask initialization code in the setUpClass method, that is executed once before the execution of the tests in the class.
-test cases execution.